Computer-Programming-B/MicrobitAnimation/README.md

 micro:bit Animation
 --------------------
 In this assignment you will program your own original animation using the micro:bit LED dispaly.
 Check the links at the bottom of this page for samples of student work.
 To code your animation you will use the functions `display.show()`, `Image()` and `sleep()`.
-Here's some sample code that makes the beating heart animation:
+Here's some sample code that makes a beating heart animation:
 ```python
 from microbit import *